jherr/Module-Federation-FAQ/README.md

 No. A Micro-Frotend is just a self-contained component that manages its own state and connection to its Micro-services.
 You can implement Micro-Frotends using npm modules hosted in different repositories, or in a single repository as a mono-repo, or using Module
 Federation.
 Which mechanism you choose depends on your requirements.

+# How do I share CSS using Module Federation?

+You can only share JavaScript code with Module Federation.
+You can't share CSS as CSS, or images as images.
+One approach to styling Micro-Frontends is to use a shared stylesheet between the host applications, and to use a CSS-in-JS solution, like emotion, to refine the styles of the components.

+# How does TypeScript work with Module Federation?

+Module Federation shares JavaScript files at runtime.
+When the TypeScript files are compiled and deployed the types are gone.
+One recommendation for using type with Module Federation is to use shared "contract" libraries that define the types of exposed modules.
+And these contract libraries should be used by both host and remote to ensure that shared code conforms to those contracts.